Skip to main content

 });

-Eight lines.
-No dependencies.
-Works with any React provider that accepts children.
-The next time you catch yourself adding a seventh level of provider nesting, try this instead.
+Eight lines, no dependencies, and it works with any React provider that accepts children.
+Next time you catch yourself adding a seventh level of provider nesting, reach for this instead.